tupkung/docker-jasperserver/README.md

 # JasperReports Server CE Edition Docker Container

+This project was forked from [https://github.com/retrievercommunications/docker-jasperserver](https://github.com/retrievercommunications/docker-jasperserver).
+To change some configuration to support insert image into report.

+---

 The Docker Image aims to quickly get up-and-running a JasperReports Server for a development environment.

 [![](https://images.microbadger.com/badges/image/retriever/jasperserver.svg)](https://microbadger.com/images/retriever/jasperserver "Get your own image badge on microbadger.com")